-There are some people, however, for whom lying is a way of life.
-These are the pathological liars or compulsive liars who tell porkies more often than they tell the truth.
+For the pathological liars and compulsive liars, however, lying is a way of life.
+They tell porkies more often than they tell the truth.

 So what is pathological or compulsive lying, why do people do it, and how can you spot it?